bsdpot/potluck/mastodon-s3/README.md

 Deploying the image or flavour should be quite straight forward, however it will take some time to become functional.
 This is not a fast image to boot!

+The `mastodon` installation is not persistent.
+It will rebuild on every new version of the image.

 # Requirements

 Do not startup this jail unless you have running ```postgresql``` and ```redis``` jails, such as the Postgres-Single or Redis-Single pot jails on the potluck site.